IQSS/dataverse-frontend/DEVELOPER_GUIDE.md

 The Dataverse SPA (Single Page Application) represents a significant leap forward in the Dataverse project's aim to provide a more dynamic, efficient, and user-friendly interface for data management and sharing.
-This section of the README outlines the key components of the SPA's design architecture, focusing on its modular, domain-driven design, and the technology stack underpinning it.
+This section of the Developer Guide outlines the key components of the SPA's design architecture, focusing on its modular, domain-driven design, and the technology stack underpinning it.

 ### The SPA Re-architecture Vision